thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

 Within weeks of the crucifixion, the apostles were proclaiming the resurrection in Jerusalem - the very place where Jesus had been publicly executed and buried.
-The Acts of the Apostles and Paul's letters cite hundreds of eyewitnesses, some of whom were still alive when the texts were written, inviting readers to verify the claims.
+The Acts of the Apostles and Paul's letters cite hundreds of eyewitnesses, some of whom were still alive when the texts were written, inviting readers to verify things.
 The early church's explosive growth, in the face of martyrdom and without political or military backing, is extremely difficult to explain without a genuine, transformative event at it's core.
 Nearly all of the apostles, and countless early Christians, were willing to suffer and die for their proclamation that Jesus rose from the